danny2327/Minesweeper/README.md

 # Minesweeper

 Project created as a lark.
 As of V0.7, you cannot change the size of the game, only play it as 10x10.
 That will be coming in a future update.
+Download and run
+    npm install
+To install deps

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.